gordonwoodhull/quarto-orange-book/README.md

 ## Installation

-Orange-book is bundled with Quarto and is the default extension for Typst book projects.
+Orange-book will be bundled with Quarto 1.9 and will be the default extension for Typst book projects.

 However, if you want to explicitly install and use this extension